 - There are no deliberate efforts to prepare children for smooth and successful transition to Grade one and proceed smoothly with higher primary school programme.

-- Facilitate the establishment of new community structures and local networks and strengthen the already existing structures for effectiveness and sustainability of ECCDE Programme in targeted Sub-Counties.
+- Existing community structures and local networks established and strengthened for the sustainability of ECCE Programme in targeted Counties during the plan period.

 Key activities to be undertaken:

 - Capacity Building for teachers on teaching Methodology.

 - Community mobilization and sensitization on the importance of ECCDE Programme for their Children.
 This contributes to increased enrolments in ECCDE Centers and quality service provision to children 0-8 years.